pharidm/CarND-Traffic-Signs-Classifier/README.md

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Looking at the softmax probabilities for the top 5 predictions, we see my model is accurate and able to predict german traffic signs using the input data provided.

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image, the model is relatively sure that this is a Priority Road Sign (probability of 1.0), and the image does contain a Priority Road Sign.
 The top five soft max probabilities were
 <p></p>

 | Probability         	|     Prediction	        					|